 This hedge fund salary guide covers several jobs in the hedge funds sector and their corresponding midpoint salaries for 2018.
 A hedge fund firm is involved with managing investment funds that are created for accredited individuals and institutional investors to maximize returns while eliminating risks, no matter what the market’s status is.

 Many aspire to be part of the fast-paced and exciting hedge funds sector.
 Candidates with internships or experience with risk management, prime brokerage, or administration of hedge funds can access career opportunities in the sector.
 Asset management firms and hedge funds, as well as lending companies and commercial banks, look for professionals who are also experts in credit analytics, data analytics, and risk and compliance.
 Firms may prefer candidates with relevant qualifications such as Level 1 Certified Hedge Fund Professional.

 Hedge funds jobs vary since firms use different strategies and instruments.
 Such jobs include hedge fund analyst, hedge fund accountant, risk analyst – hedge fund, associate, and director.

 Hedge Fund Salary Guide in the US for 2018

 Salaries in the hedge funds sector vary depending on years of experience and position.
 The table below shows the hedge fund salary guide for candidates with average experience and skill sets needed for the job.
 The figures do not include bonuses, incentives, and other forms of additional compensation.
 From hedge fund analyst to vice present, the range can be quite large.

-Thank you for reading CFI’s hedge fund salary guide.
-To learn more about hedge funds, investment pools, and trading practices, and we highly recommend these additional free resources:
+To learn more about hedge funds, investment pools, and trading practices, check out CFI’s Introduction to Hedge Funds course.
+Also, we highly recommend the additional free resources below: